RDJK49/NeoScreen/README.md

 ### Prerequisites

-- Python 3.8+
+- Python 3.11.6
-- PyTorch and PyTorch Geometric
+- DeepChem, PyTorch and PyTorch Geometric
 - RDKit for molecular preprocessing

 ### Setting Up the Environment